Frequently Asked Questions by Surrogate Mothers

 Q: Is the embryo transfer procedure painful?

-A: Our surrogates report that it is not painful though you may have some slight discomfort, including cramping afterwards.
+A: Our surrogate community report that it is not painful though you may have some slight discomfort, including cramping afterwards.

 Q: How do I explain surrogacy to my kids?